The e-commerce industry is growing fast, but so are acquisition costs. As a result, many brands are focusing on organic traffic.

 Set Your E-Commerce Brand Up For Success

-These strategies will help to set up your eCommerce brand for success, but the investment doesn’t stop there.
+These strategies will help to set up your e-commerce brand for success, but the investment doesn’t stop there.
 To remain relevant in an ever-changing digital market, it’s important to keep informed on the trends in advanced SEO.
-Sign up for our newsletter to stay updated, or contact us if you want help making an impression in search.
+Sign up for our newsletter to stay updated, or contact us if you want to help your products stand out in search.

 What are the best rich results for e-commerce websites?

 You may already be familiar with the Product rich result, which can display the name, price, availability, etc., of your e-commerce products in search.
 There are many other rich result opportunities for e-commerce websites, such as frequently asked questions (FAQs), HowTo, Videos, and more!
 See our Guide to E-commerce Structured Data to learn more.

 How do I get stars and ratings on my products in search?